kych23/personal-website/README.md

 # Kyle Chu's Personal Website

+built with astro, react, tailwind, and framer motion

+---

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.